arne-schroppe/dash/README.md

 to be performed.
 So `io.print-ln "Hello"` doesn't write the text "Hello" on the screen, but returns a value that says "this is an action that, when executed, prints the text 'Hello'".

 So how are i/o actions executed then?
-They're executed by returning them to the environment!
+They're executed by returning them to the environment.
 The last value in a file is the file's result.
 If the result is a number or a string or another simple value, the value is simply printed on the screen.
 But if the value is an i/o action, the action is executed.
 So any i/o action needs to be directly or indirectly